 Some of my favorite things to do include golf, hiking with my dogs, brewing beer, kickball, cooking (sometimes poorly), and karaoke (usually very poorly).
-I'm also an active participant in improv comedy with the Over The Counter Improv team.
+I'm also a cast member of Over The Counter Improv.
 Get your tickets early, our shows sell out!

-So as not to lose my geek card, I am an avid Simpsons fan (encyclopedic knowledge spans seasons 1 through 10), electronics tinkerer, casual altcoin miner, and I love to play those video games all the kids are talking about.
+So as not to lose my geek card, I am an avid Simpsons fan (encyclopedic knowledge spans seasons 1 through 10), electronics tinkerer, science/cosmology reader, and I love to play those video games all the kids are talking about.

 The images on the background of this site are my own, taken in my travels†.
 I've been fortunate enough in the past few years to go to some interesting places in the world, and hope to travel more as time goes on.

 †Except that one of the computer.
 I didn't travel for that one; that's just where I do my work.